par7133/FloatingBuds/README.md

 # FloatingBuds
 Everyone its conversations.

-Hello and welcome to FloatingBuds!<br><br>
+Hello and welcome to FloatingBuds!<br>

-FloatingBuds is a light and simple software on premise to have conversations with your buddies.<br><br>
+FloatingBuds is a light and simple software on premise to have conversations with your buddies.<br>

-FloatingBuds is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br><br>
+FloatingBuds is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>

 First step, use the left side panel password and salt fields to create the hash to every of your friends in the config file.
 Remember to manually set there also the salt value.<br><br>